 Nutrition with Wendi Coaching Hack

-- Eggs, one of the most nutrient dense, convenient and inexpensive foods available.
+Eggs, are one of the most nutrient-dense, convenient, and inexpensive foods available.
 Eggs are rich in choline which helps support neurotransmitter production for cognition.
-6-8 grams of high-quality protein and contain all essential amino acids for muscle mass, bone health and promoting satiety. also contain lutein and zeaxanthin which are antioxidants that support eye health.
+6-8 grams of high-quality protein and contain all essential amino acids for muscle mass, bone health, and promoting satiety. also contain lutein and zeaxanthin which are antioxidants that support eye health.
 Eggs are considered one of the most nutritious foods available containing several vitamins, minerals, and folate.
-Egg scramble, hard boiled or even a fried egg sandwich!
+Egg scramble, hard-boiled, or even a fried egg sandwich!

-2. Greek Yogurt, another nutrient rich option that is convenient, delicious, and nourishing for all ages.
-Greek yogurt is high in protein, reduces appetite, contains beneficial pro-biotics for healthy gut function along with calcium and vitamin D. Greek yogurt also contains electrolytes and carbohydrates to support brain and muscle contraction.
+2. Greek Yogurt, another nutrient-rich option that is convenient, delicious, and nourishing for all ages.
+Greek yogurt is high in protein, reduces appetite, and contains beneficial pro-biotics for healthy gut function along with calcium and vitamin D. Greek yogurt also contains electrolytes and carbohydrates to support brain and muscle contraction.
 I build several yogurt parfaits and keep them in the fridge for busy days.
-See video on my Facebook page on building the ultimate parfait or posts for inspiration!
+See the video on my Facebook page on building the ultimate parfait or posts for inspiration!

 Bone Health Hack

-- Whole-grains Oatmeal or Overnight Oats, a great way to attain some high-quality calories for optimal focus in the classroom and on the field.
+Whole-grains Oatmeal or Overnight Oats, a great way to attain some high-quality calories for optimal focus in the classroom and on the field.
 Oatmeal is a great swap for those breakfast cereal lovers, oatmeal contains more fiber, less sugar and promotes satiety along with an abundance of B-vitamins.
-Oats are also rich in antioxidants which help reduce exercise induced inflammation and support heart health.
+Oats are also rich in antioxidants which help reduce exercise-induced inflammation and support heart health.
 Keep in mind 1 cup of oatmeal contains scant protein, 6-8 g to be exact.
-Which is why it is important to incorporate some sort of protein option like Greek yogurt, string cheese, hard-boiled egg, milk, whey-protein powder, or a high-protein nut butter like RX nut butter, 100% peanut butter an almond butter Please check out my website for some ideas on over night oats or view this great recipe via the Academy of Nutrition and Dietetics.
+This is why it is important to incorporate some sort of protein option like Greek yogurt, string cheese, hard-boiled egg, milk, whey protein powder, or a high-protein nut butter like RX nut butter, 100% peanut butter, and almond butter Please check out my website for some ideas on overnight oats or view this great recipe via the Academy of Nutrition and Dietetics.

-Whole-grain toast, wrap, waffle or even PANCAKES!
-That is right, whole-grain pancakes can be a great sit-down option, grab-n-go or even snack later in the week.
+Whole-grain toast, wrap, waffle, or even PANCAKES!
+That is right, whole-grain pancakes can be a great sit-down option, grab-n-go, or even snack later in the week.
 You can prepare them in bulk and wrap the leftovers in tinfoil.
 I have a great recipe here for you to try or Nuts’-n-More.
-Use discount code 143NWW for 10% off your next order.
+Use discount code 143NWW for 15% off your next order.
 View the high-protein coconut pancake recipe here!

-- High-protein fruit smoothie, quick and convenient way to consume high-quality protein, carbohydrates, fruits, and liquids on the go.
-You can even add Greek yogurt, chia seeds, flax, or other omega-3 fatty fats to help support health, digestion and reduce exercise induced inflammation.
+High-protein fruit smoothie, quick and convenient way to consume high-quality protein, carbohydrates, fruits, and liquids on the go.
+You can even add Greek yogurt, chia seeds, flax, or other omega-3 fatty fats to help support health, and digestion and reduce exercise-induced inflammation.
 Be sure to include NSF approved whey protein powder or cow’s milk for ample high-quality protein.
-Put together protein powder, chia seeds,fruits/veggies in gallon freezer bag and place in freezer to be used in the morning to save time.
-Add milk, ice and you’re set.
+Put together protein powder, chia seeds, and fruits/veggies in a gallon freezer bag and place in the freezer to be used in the morning to save time.
+Add milk, and ice and you’re set.

 Simple ways to overcome the time barrier with simple meals:

-- Prepare foods for meal one ahead of time
+Prepare foods for meals one ahead of time

 Please follow me on Twitter for other quick and healthy nutritional strategies